 - The busy time for Glenlaurel is September to January.
 If you plan to visit, make sure to book your reservations far in advance.

 - Glenlaurel is luxurious but very comfortable.
-My husband dressed in khaki shorts and a collared shirt, while I opted for a nice blouse and capris during the day.
+My husband dressed in khaki pants and a collared shirt, while I’ve opted to wear a nice blouse and cardigan with dress pants or a dress.

 - We met guests who have stayed at Glenlaurel on several occasions.
 Keep in mind that once you visit, you will probably want to visit again.
 And again.
 I know I do.
 My husband and I heard of one couple that has visited over 300 times in fifteen years!